GraalVM Native Build Tools - for Maven

 <extensions>true</extensions>

-to enable the tracing agent and JUnit support. - You can configure the native image build steps in the
+to enable the Tracing agent and JUnit support. - You can configure the native image build steps in the

 configuration